jnatten/mrt/README.md

 # mrt - Multi Repo Tool

-A tool to interact with multiple repositories.

-(By executing the specified commands in each context)
+A tool to interact with multiple repositories, by executing the specified commands in each context with the specified tag (See EXAMPLES in [usage section](#usage)).

 This is not a finished product and there is a chance you will encounter bugs or problems.